 Traveller 5: A Second Look

-T5: First Impressions
+Traveller 5: First Impressions

 I am a Traveller fan.
-I have owned nearly every incarnation of the game — from the Classic Little Black Book edition, to Traveller: The New Era to MegaTraveller to Traveller: 2300 to GURPS Traveller to Mongoose Traveller to T4, T20, and now T5.
+I have owned nearly every incarnation of the game — from the Classic Little Black Book edition, to Traveller 5., and everything in between.
 The two primary settings involved (The Third Imperium and the 2300 Setting) are amazing in scope and detail.

 The system used by Traveller is, for the most part, secondary.
 I do not think the rules used can, themselves, be said to define Traveller any longer.
 If you are playing in the Third Imperium, you are in the Traveller universe, no matter what system you use.

-When I caught wind that Marc Miller was going to do a Traveller 5th Edition — a final and definitive edition of the game, I was saddened to see that I had missed the Kickstarter Campaign by the slimmest of margins.
+When I caught wind that Marc Miller was going to do a Traveller 5th Edition — a final and definitive edition of the game, I was saddened to see that I had missed the Kickstarter campaign by the slimmest of margins.
 I contacted Mr. Miller and he graciously allowed me to drop into the campaign late.
 I was able to get my book (signed and everything)!